 Allan Sherwin, Senior Vice President of Research at the National Restaurant Association notes that customers are not opposed to spending “$10 to $15 for one of these (kombucha) drinks because of their supposed health benefits.”

-While adding alcohol to everything from kombucha to seltzer appears on the lists of bar and restaurant trends for 2020, the opposite trend also showed up.
+While adding alcohol to everything from kombucha to seltzer appears on the lists of bar and restaurant trends for 2023, the opposite trend also showed up.
 Yes, removing booze from cocktails is a thing.
 A big thing.
-Mocktails will be a major trend in 2020, according to food consultant Jane Drummer.
+Mocktails will be a major trend, according to food consultant Jane Drummer.

 Everyone from pregnant women to designated drivers, recovering alcoholics to those on a health kick, will appreciate if you add carefully crafted mocktails to your list of bar and restaurant trends in the new year.